drmohundro/SWXMLHash/CONTRIBUTING.md

 When reporting issues, please include:

 * Which version of Xcode you're using
-* Which OS or platform you're targetting
+* Which OS or platform you're targeting
 * Any stack trace or compiler error
 * Code snippets that reproduce the behavior